 - k) Key reasons for the losses at ICEX were eroding volumes, lack of liquidity on the Exchange products, departure of members, adverse external campaigns, global pandemics, amongst other reasons. - Steps taken or proposed to be taken for improvement: The Company is making efforts which shall help in reducing losses.
-The Company is working to further control the cost in the ongoing year viz., FY 2020-21.
-Further, the Mutual fund segment which is the Exchange's new segment of business is showing a satisfactory growth since it got started.
-The Exchange is also focusing on launching of new and innovative products into the markets. - m) Expected increase in productivity and profits in measurable terms: The Company has drawn up a Business Plan which it will endeavor to achieve.
+The Company is working to further control the cost in the ongoing year viz., FY 2022-2023.
+Further, the Mutual fund segment which was the Exchange's new segment of business was showing a satisfactory growth since it got started.
+The Exchange is also focusing on launching of new and innovative products into the markets as and when SEBI its prior approval to re-start the trading operations of the Exchange.